Why You Should Avoid Artificial Sweeteners

 Artificial sweeteners are the darlings of the food industry, enabling food manufacturers to label items as “zero-calorie” and “sugar-free”, found in everything from diet sodas to chewing gum and granola bars.
-Artificial sweeteners are one of the most commonly used additives in processed foods, offering a solution to individuals trying to lose weight or way to satisfy a sweet tooth, but at what cost?
-It turns out artificial sweeteners are in fact too good to be true and the cons far outweigh the pros, and it’s important to understand why you should do your best to avoid artificial sweeteners.
+Artificial sweeteners are one of the most commonly used additives in processed foods, offering a solution to individuals trying to lose weight or ways to satisfy a sweet tooth, but at what cost?

 What are artificial sweeteners?